This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 A few popular ones to visit are Vasse Felix, Barnyard 1978, Aravina Estate and Voyager Estate.
 These wineries also have picturesque landscapes and are perfect for snapping some garden photos.

-Spend the night in Margaret River again and hopefully, you can survive the hangover to continue the road trip tomorrow.
+Spend the night in Margaret River again and hopefully, you can survive the hangover to continue heading south west on the Perth to Esperance road trip tomorrow.

 Day 6: Margaret River to Peaceful Bay